jsmit018/Capstone_SWAS/README.md

 # Only person to commit to master will be the Implementation Lead
 # Active branches: Master, AUmana_Branch
 # Current Active Classes/Files:
-Simulation Executive
-Simulation Object
-Delay Task
-Source Task
+Simulation Executive, Simulation Object, Delay Task, Source Task,